 McKinsey Research estimates that “as many as 70% of change management projects fail to reach their initial goal”.
 Yikes.
 Employee resistance is a large part of this, and many believe that this kind of block stems from ‘top-down’ change management processes.
 These are often spurred on by a manager or even a C-suite employee announcing a change, and encouraging the rest of the organization to jump on board, both practically speaking and in terms of enthusiasm and effort.

 In our current IT reality, the pace of change has never been faster, so organizational change management needs to be able to jump this hurdle to meet the challenge head-on.
 This is where some key principles can make a real difference.

-The Key Change Management Principles Checklist
+Consider Organizational Change Management Principles

 Make ‘Cross-section’ Decisions: If you’re a manager looking into making a change, even if you don’t technically need to run your decision-making by anyone, look for communication and feedback from every level of the business before you sign on the dotted line.
 It’s more usual for the CEO to chat with the CFO or the CISO before they make a big change, to understand the financial or compliance implications of a choice for example.
 However, talking to junior product managers or developers could explain more nuanced issues such as cultural implications or important communication steps that could have been missed if a solution is only discussed at board level.

 - Show Your Working: It’s amazing how many changes are made without the visibility that a business needs to make sure they aren’t jumping into the deep end without a rubber ring.
 It’s no wonder that your staff don’t feel confident about a new endeavor.
 If you’re using change management technology such as application mapping to plan ahead for a business change, make sure that this comes with a report that’s easily shareable to your teams, giving them the peace of mind that you know exactly what you’re doing.